duncanmazza/SoftSysLabMat/reports/report.md

 #### Matrix Structure

-In matrix.c & matrix.h, there are functions that define matrices and perform addition and multiplications on them.
-When we made these matrices, we were
+In [matrix.c](src/matrix.c), there are functions that define matrices and perform addition and multiplications on them.
+We decided to use a 2D array (`float **data`) to store the matrix, as can be seen in the `matrix` structure:

 ```c
 // matrix.h